Riftr/intelpy/README.md

 your Eve chatlog location.
 If you are in the Imperium your intel channels are already configured.

 3. On the Main tab, set your home system (where you are krabbing).
 Alerts will be triggered relative to this system.
 The log screen will notify you of the change by indicating `Home set to: homesystem`.
+Note that jump bridges are not taken into account as your enemies shouldn't be able to use them (you have bigger issues if they can).

 4. Adjust the slider to set how many jumps away from your home system that you wish to be notified.
 IntelPy is aware of the Eve Online solar system map so when someone says the name of a system within that amount of jumps from you,